carmenbianca/report-liferay/report.md

 The \gls{outbound} licensing policy of Liferay is a superset of REUSE.

-This internship takes place within the wider context of the SPDX and REUSE communities.
+This internship takes place within the wider context of the \gls{spdx} and REUSE communities.
 It is likely that there may be expertise exchange within these communities.
 Moreover, a presence within these communities is a great boon for one's professional development.